England v West Indies: Bresnan, Swann & Broad rested for final ODI

 England have chosen to rest frontline bowlers Stuart Broad, Tim Bresnan and Graeme Swann from the squad for Friday's third and final one-day international against West Indies.

-clinched the series 2-0 with a match to spare
+The hosts clinched the series 2-0 with a match to spare on Tuesday.

 Seamers Chris Woakes and Stuart Meaker, and spinner James Tredwell have been added to the squad for Headingley.

 Paceman Jade Dernbach returns, after missing Tuesday's game following the death of Surrey team-mate Tom Maynard.

 Dernbach, who has not yet featured in the series, was given compassionate leave for the game at The Oval, for which Woakes had joined the squad as cover.

 National selector Geoff Miller said: "The fact that we have already won the series means we are able to take the opportunity to rest players for next week's series against Australia and take a closer look at players who are likely to feature in our limited-overs planning going forward."

 Surrey's Meaker made two one-day international appearances for England in India last October, while Warwickshire's Woakes played the last of his seven limited-overs internationals last August.

 - Stuart Meaker: 2 ODIs (debut Oct 2011), 2 wickets @ 55.00, best 1-45